-For all activities conducted as part of Step 3a of PGDP ERAs, mean and 95% UCL concentrations for detected substances are calculated using one-half the reported detection limit for all results reported as nondetected concentrations.
-Site concentration data for PGDP sites are those data present in OREIS.
-All relevant concentration data for a site should be gathered and entered into OREIS before conducting Step 3a.
+For all activities conducted as part of Step 3a of PGDP ERAs, mean and 95% UCL concentrations for detected substances are calculated using ProUCL.
+Site concentration data for PGDP sites are those data present in Paducah OREIS.
+All relevant concentration data for a site should be gathered and entered into Paducah OREIS before conducting Step 3a.
 Site concentration data used in ERAs and other ecological risk activities must be qualified as valid.
 An important consideration is the relationship between detection limits and benchmarks.
 Also, the appropriateness of using statistical manipulation of data must be considered in relation to the number of samples.